CS3099JH2017/cs3099jh/specifications/ml-1.md

 ### Statistical Performance

-K-fold cross validation is to be done on the HCI side instead of ML.
-The plots for the other statistical performance measures, namely:
+The plots for the statistical performance measures, namely:
+  - K-fold cross validation
   - Receiver-operating curves
   - Specificity-precision curves
   - Plots of feature importance
-could be done by either HCI or, upon request, by ML.
+will be done by ML and stored/returned as data points.
+It will be up to HCI to render the graphs from the data points.

 ### API Specifics